singingwolfboy/netlify-home/_posts/2015-10-26-a-step-by-step-guide-hexo-on-netlify.md

 ![step 8 - pretty](https://raw.githubusercontent.com/munkymack/netlify-assets/master/Step8hexo.png)

 There, that's better.
 Now you can add your custom domain, and your site will be live for your adoring public to view.
-Congratulations, and thanks for using netlify!
+Congratulations, and thanks for using Netlify!